Florida sweats to hottest temperatures of summer so far with heat index climbing to 110 degrees in spots

 The highest heat indices are expected across interior Florida, particularly north of Interstate 4 between I-95 and I-75.

-In this region, the combination of high temperatures and humidity could push heat index values into the 110–115-degree range through the weekend.
+In this region, the combination of high temperatures and humidity could push heat index values upwards of 110 degrees through Sunday.

 (FOX Weather)